dbpedia/DataId-Ontology/README.md

 # DataId-Ontology
 The DBpedia DataID core vocabulary is a meta-data system for detailed descriptions of datasets and their different manifestations.
 Established vocabularies like DCAT, VoID, Prov-O and FOAF are reused for maximum compatibility to establish a uniform and accepted way to describe and deliver dataset metadata for arbitrary datasets and to put existing standards into practice.
-In addition DataID can describe the relations of Agents (like persons or organizations) in regard to theit rights and responsibilities.
+In addition DataID can describe the relations of Agents (like persons or organizations) in regard to their rights and responsibilities.

-Due to the growing complexity and different usage purposes we unitized the DataID ontology in a core and multiple mid-layer ontologies.
-While the core ontology is a mandatory import for any of the mid-level ontologies presented, non of those are required for describing data..
+Due to the growing complexity and different usage purposes we modularised the DataID ontology in a core and multiple mid-layer ontologies.
+While the core ontology is mandatory to import for any of the mid-level ontologies presented, non of those are required for describing data.
 That said, in many use cases some or all of the mid-level ontologies will be a useful extension.

 **The DataID onion:**
 ![alt tag](https://raw.githubusercontent.com/dbpedia/DataId-Ontology/master/DataID%20onion.png)